sibyjackgrove/OpenDSS-utilities/README.md

 # Utilities for interacting with OpenDSS

 OpenDSS is a distribution system simulation platform.
 This repository provides a few methods to interact with OpenDSS using Python through the COM interface.
+It is fully based on the [YouTube lectures by Paulo Radatz on OpenDSS - COM interface with Python.](https://www.youtube.com/playlist?list=PLhdRxvt3nJ8wtClY-8xGS2wVkj5G2ycHh).

 ## Usage
 You can clone the repository from GitHub with following commands: